 If you think this may be an issue, you should contact a lawyer.

 If I am married to my abuser do I have to testify against him/her?

 In Maryland, you do not have to testify against your abuser if you are married to each other.
-This is called spousal immunity.
-If you have claimed spousal immunity once before in an abuse case (a case against the same abuser) the court may not allow you to claim that immunity a second (or third) time and the court may require that you testify.
+This is called spousal privilege.
+If you have claimed spousal privilege once before in an abuse case (a case against the same abuser) the court may not allow you to claim that privilege a second (or third) time and the court may require that you testify.
 Maryland can force you to testify against your spouse/batterer on a charge of assault and battery if: